On axiomatic definitions of non-discrete affine buildings

 \section{Exchange axioms}

-In this section, we prove equivalence of the sundial configuration (SC), the exchange condition (EC) and axiom (A6) given that (A1)--(A5) are satisfied.
-Recall that (A1)--(A5) are enough to show that there exists a spherical building at infinity (\cite{Diss}).
-Given $(X,\App)$, we will use the standard notation of $(\partial X,\partial\App)$ to denote the associated spherical building at infinity, and given an apartment $A$ of $\App$, we will write $\partial A$ to denote the associated apartment at infinity.
+In this section, we prove equivalence of the sundial configuration (SC), the exchange condition (EC) and axiom (A6) given that (A1)--(A4) and (BI) are satisfied.
+Recall that if a pair $(X,\App)$ satisfies (A1)--(A5) then (TI) is satisfied and that then by~\ref{thm:infty} condition (BI) is satisfied.
+So Propositions~\ref{Pr:A6 A6'} and \ref{Pr:A6' A6''} hold true if (BI) is replaced by either (A5) or (TI) .
+Given an apartment $A$ we let $\partial A$ denote the associated apartment at infinity.
 For notational convenience we will also use lower case letters for apartments in the building at infinity when not using the $\partial$-notation.